amanrai31/JavaScript/06class/README.md

 # CONTENT => Class, Module

-JS Classes are templates for objects.
+JS Classes are templates/blueprint for objects.
 Use "class" keyword to create a class also always add a method name constructor() inside.

 ```js
 class ClassName {